 Return on Equity (ROE)

 This ratio indicates the income earned by equity shareholders.
-High ratio means high dividend, better prospects and high valuation in the capital market.
+A high ratio means a high dividend, better prospects and a high valuation in the capital market.

 Equity shareholder Funds = Equity Share Capital + Reserves and Surplus +/- Deferred Tax Assets or Liabilities